 Highlight only one concept on each slide.
 Make more essential elements large and bright and the less important ones small and close to the background color.

 Always strive to have numerous slides that contain not only walls of content but also pictures, animated GIFs, and other interactive elements, and follow the rule of three.

 6. Keep a story flow to create the best marketing presentation

 Any information needs to be structured.
 A few are interested in countless numbers, data, and statements telling little.
 Your audience is still people who prefer organized facts, representing a logical sequence and a connection.

 At the storytelling stage, highlight information that will help convey your message and combine it into a single canvas.

 Focus on the story.
 Contrast the story.
 Unite the story.

-Answers to these questions will help to formulate the general presentation goal and form:
+Answers to these questions will help you formulate the general presentation goal and choose the most appropriate structure:

-- What do I want them to do?
+- What do I want the audience to do?

 - What do I want them to remember?